YuanYouYuan/inchworm/README.md

 | M6   | 0   | 90  | 90  | 90  |
 | M7   | 90  | 90  | 90  | -90 |

+Run the follwing code to plot the trajectory.
 ```matlab
 close all;
 clear all;